Eligibility to Work in the UK – Information for Candidates

 If you have approval to work in the UK, please advise the recruiting department which documentation you will be presenting when you confirm your attendance at interview/selection action.

 If you require some form of approval to work in the UK, please be aware that there are considerable government restrictions on the employment of non-EEA nationals within the UK which we must adhere to.
 Therefore, we cannot guarantee that we will be able to assist you in securing the necessary approval if this breaches our statutory duty.
-See the UKBA right hand link for further information on the different tiers of approved entry at the UKBA website.
+See the UKBA website for further information on the different tiers of approved entry.
 Use this guidance to establish which tier, if any, you may be able to be considered for.